iamkanishka/Angular-Unit-Testing/README.md

 23. Resolve the Service Dependencies for the Componenetsuing TestBed - Angular testing.
 24. Mocking the Child Componenet and add the Fake Componenent in the TestBed - Angular Unit testing.
 25. testing whether the child componenet created only one for each post - Angular Unit testing.
+26. Find Child Componenets by using Directive Method in TestBed Debug Element - Angular Unit testing.
+27.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.4.